garveychan/1up-bouldering/README.md

 ## Part B

 ### Entity Relationship Diagram
-The entity relationship diagram has been revised since Part A of the assignment to reflect the initial release of the minimum viable product to production
+The entity relationship diagram has been revised since Part A of the assignment to reflect the initial release of the minimum viable product to production.

 ![ERD revised](./docs/diagrams/final_ERD_MVP.png)

 ### User Acceptance Testing

 User acceptance testing was performed by the client during development and of the live app in production.
 Both phases of testing included gathering user feedback with surveys through Typeform.
 Testing and feedback in production is ongoing and managed with the use of the 'Usersnap' testing widget which allows users to add comments, take screenshots, write and draw to provide their feedback on the app.

 ![usersnap testing widget](./docs/testing/Screenshot_usersnap_inbox.png)